Find your audience in New York State’s 2nd largest metropolitan area - Buffalo, NY!

 3.- BIFF defines episodic content as narrative or documentary works with story arcs unfolding over multiple episodes.
 Makers may submit a single episode or provide multiple episodes as a single video file for review, no longer than 80 minutes.
 Preference will be given to work which has not premiered online.
 Work that was first publicly available (online) prior to September 1, 2019 will not be considered.

 4.- BIFF requires all feature and short films to be World, International, US, East Coast or Western New York premieres.
 A Western New York premiere is defined as not having screened publicly in the United States within a 50-mile radius of Buffalo, NY, prior to the festival.

 5.- Feature films and shorts available direct to United States consumers via home video mediums prior to September 25, 2019 including online streaming, video on demand, and DVD will not be considered.

 6. - Films that have premiered prior to April 1, 2018 (either domestically or internationally) are not eligible for consideration.

 7.- Exhibition formats for the Buffalo International Film Festival vary from venue to venue.
 Filmmakers are expected to provide physical media which may include BluRay (Region A/1 or Region Free only), Digital Cinema Package (DCP) or .mov.
 No other formats will be accepted for exhibition.

 8.- Works in Progress will be reviewed by our submissions committee.
 If you’re film is not yet complete please include your post-production schedule and work to be done (ie: color grading, score, sound mix) in your cover letter.

 9.- At any time you may replace your original submission at anytime however any prior evaluation of your film will not be discarded.
-Filmmakers are strongly encouraged to provide “picture-locked” edits.
+Filmmakers are strongly encouraged to provide films that are at or very near picture-locked.

 10.- All submissions are reviewed using the following criteria: strength of direction, storytelling, production/technical value, cultural value, and audience interest.
 We welcome diverse submissions that blur the boundaries between documentary, narrative and experimental work.